Where better to sell your Amazon books than on Facebook? Let’s look at how to sell books on Facebook from your own store page.

 However, book promotion is never about only one avenue.

-So while a Facebook shop should be a high priority, keep working on other ways to promote your book and spread the word about your books as wide as you can.
+But keep working on other ways to promote your book and spread the word about your books as widely as you can.